Robo-advisor: Definition

 A robo-advisor can be defined as "a self-guided online wealth management service that provides automated investment advice at low costs and low account minimums, employing portfolio management algorithms".
 Some robo-advisors do have an element of human interference and supervision.

-Legally, the term "financial advisor" applies to any entity giving advice about securities.
-Most robo-advisor services are instead limited to providing portfolio management (i.e. allocating investments among asset classes) without addressing issues such as estate and retirement planning and cash-flow management, which are also the domain of financial planning.
+Legally, the term "financial advisor" applies to any entity giving personalized financial advice.
+Most robo-advisor services are instead limited to providing discretionary portfolio management, that is the allocation of investments among asset classes, without addressing issues such as estate and retirement planning and cash-flow management, which are also the domain of financial planning.
 Robo advisors provide "personal financial advice" in addition to "general financial advice".
 Personal financial advice is tailored to the financial situation and goals of the client, and is in their best interests.
 General financial advice doesn't take into account the personal situation or goals of the client, or how it might affect them personally.

-Other designations for these financial technology companies include "automated investment advisor", "automated investment management", "online investment advisor" and "digital investment advisor".
+Other designations for the financial technology companies that program robo advisor software include "automated investment advisor", "automated investment management", "online investment advisor" and "digital investment advisor".

+An investment platform, even if it provides automated service, cannot be termed as a robo advisor if it does not provide personalised investment advice.